-The General Partners and the Special Committee (with Dr. Carter abstaining due to the potential conflict of interest associated with his equity ownership in America First) have also concluded that it is fair to Unitholders, as outlined herein, to allocate the shares of Common Stock among the Partnerships in accordance with their respective Net Asset Values (see "TERMS OF THE MERGER--Allocation of Common Stock") and to allocate the shares of Common Stock between the General Partners and the Unitholders in accordance with the terms of the Merger Agreement which provides that the General Partners will retain 1% of the shares of Common Stock outstanding following the Merger (assuming Maximum Participation).
+The General Partners will not receive any additional shares in connection with the Merger.
 The allocation of such shares of Common Stock to the General Partners is based generally on the provisions of the Partnership Agreements of the Partnerships that allocate to the General Partners the right to receive 1% of distributions made by the Partnerships out of operating cash flow.
-The Partnership Agreement of each Partnership also provides for the allocation of 1% of liquidating distributions to the General Partners, but only after Unitholders have first received distributions from all sources from the Partnership equal to a complete return of the capital invested by them in the Partnerships.
-If the provisions relating to the distribution of liquidating distributions had been selected as the basis for the allocation of the merger consideration between the General Partners and Unitholders, the General Partners, assuming a Merger closing date of December 31, 1997, would have been entitled to receive in the aggregate fewer than 1% of the shares of Common Stock to be outstanding immediately following the Merger (an estimated 55,000 shares as opposed to the 90,621 shares contemplated by the Merger Agreement).
-The General Partners and the Special Committee nevertheless consider it fair for the General Partners to retain a full 1% of the shares of Common Stock to be outstanding following the Merger (assuming Maximum Participation) based primarily on their belief that the Merger does not represent a liquidation of the Partnerships, but rather a transformation and continuation of the Partnerships as a growing business enterprise within the vehicle of the Company.
-In addition, the General Partners and the Special Committee noted that each General Partner's share of liquidating distributions from its Partnership increases with each regular payment of distributions by such Partnership because each General Partner will be entitled to receive a full 1% of liquidating distributions from its Partnership once such Partnership has paid total distributions to its Unitholders equal to the initial capital invested by Unitholders in the Partnership.
+The Partnership Agreement for each Partnership also provides for the allocation of 1% of liquidating distributions to the General Partner but only after Unitholders have first received distributions from all sources from the Partnership equal to a complete return of the capital invested by them in the Partnership.
+If the provisions relating to the distribution of liquidating distributions had been selected as the basis for the allocation of the merger consideration between the General Partner and Unitholders in each Partnership, the General Partners would have been entitled to receive in the aggregate fewer than 1% of the shares of Common Stock to be outstanding immediately following the Merger (an estimated 55,000 shares as opposed to the 90,621 shares contemplated by the Merger Agreement).
+The General Partners thus have a conflict of interest in the method selected for allocating shares of Common Stock between the General Partner and Unitholders in the Merger.
+In spite of this conflict, the Special Committee nevertheless determined that it is fair to the Unitholders for the General Partners to retain a full 1% of the shares of Common Stock to be outstanding following the Merger (assuming Maximum Participation) based primarily on its belief that the Merger does not represent a liquidation of the Partnerships but rather a transformation and continuation of the Partnerships as a growing business enterprise within the vehicle of the Company.
+Upon completion of the Merger (assuming Maximum Participation), the 90,621 shares of Common Stock issued to the General Partners will have an estimated value, based on the September 30, 1997 pro forma book value per share of the Company, of approximately \$773,000.
+As indicated herein under "THE PROPOSED MERGER--